-Install the Wedges and traps in locations such as the attic, in the hot press, under kick-boards in the kitchen (in locations where they will not be accidentally tripped).
+Install the Wedges and traps in locations such as the attic, the hot press, under kick-boards in the kitchen (eg. in locations where they will not be accidentally tripped).

 Place the LED Base Station (orange unit) on the kitchen worktop and instruct the householder to contact the Pest Control Company when the LEDs start flashing as this indicates that a rodent has tripped a trap.

-If it is a holiday home and unoccupied most of the time then plug in a GSM Unit with a 2G Sim Card into the LED base Station so that a Pest Alert Text can be sent to the Pest Technician's phone or the text can be sent to the Traptec Website which will record the event with time and date and then send a Pest Alert E/mail to the Pest Control Company.
+If it is a holiday home and unoccupied most of the time then plug a GSM Unit with a 2G Sim Card into the LED Base Station so that a Pest Alert text message can be sent to the pest technician's phone or the text message can be sent to the Traptec Website which will record the event with date and time, and will then send a Pest Alert email to the pest control company.

-You now need to program the GSM Unit to tell it where to send the Pest Alert to.
+You now need to program the GSM Unit to tell it where to send the Pest Alert.

-To do this send the following Command Text to the Sim Card number in the GSM Unit:
+To do this send the following text message to the number of the SIM card in the GSM Unit: